Here I go again, back to Grasse!

 I also must say that I do need to return again: there’s so much to see and to do that you cannot possibly cover everything in ten days!
 And I am talking about Grasse only, let alone all the wonderful and amazing sights and places in Riviera’s Maritime Alps region!
 I am already making a „must see“ list for my next visit…

-Summer months of June, July and August are packed with various events in the city!
-On 3rd, 4th and 5th of August you do not want to miss Fete du Jasmin (on my first day in Grasse) and on August 12th a celebration dedicated to Tuberose took place.
+The summer months of June, July, and August are packed with various events in the city!
+On the 3rd, 4th and 5th of August you do not want to miss Fete du Jasmin (on my first day in Grasse), and on August 12th a celebration dedicated to Tuberose took place.

 You can also make your own perfume there, booking in advance is obligatory and the price is 60 EUR (one adult person, 100ml).
 Or arrange your private visit or a private event for professionals, book a workshop for children on Friday mornings – they can create their own eau de cologne!

 MIP offers tours to MIP Flower gardens on Saturdays (4 EUR): this was a recommendation given to me by Jessica Buchanan of 1000Flowers: you just have to see, touch and feel fields of different flowers, depending upon the season of the year, right here, in Grasse.

 The MIP olfactory route in Gardens allows you to discover notes used in perfumery and includes fragrant plants grown in Grasse.